Tropby/NuklearCPP/README.md

 # NuklearCPP
-Based on Nuklear, a signle-header ANSI C gui library, the NukllearCPP provides a C++ interface to the ANSI C functions.
+Based on [Nuklear](https://github.com/vurtun/nuklear), a signle-header ANSI C gui library, the NukllearCPP provides a C++ interface to the ANSI C functions.
 The NuklearCPP is currently under developement.
 There are only some functions/widgets working by now.

+Checkout the ANSI C library [Nuklear](https://github.com/vurtun/nuklear) more information.

 # Basic Idea
-The basic idea was to create a easy to use C++ interface with callback function to the Nuklear GUI library.
+The basic idea behind NuklearCPP is, to create a easy to use C++ interface with callback function to the Nuklear GUI library.
-To implement a window you have to extent one of the BaseWindows that run the renderer.
+To implement a window you have to extent one of the BaseWindows that run the renderer for you.
 For example you  can extent the NuklearBaseWindowGDI.
 To initialise the window just call *init();*.

 ```c++